airpick/studyNotes/Roles/QA/Test Methods and Strategies.md

 ### Negative
 * Evaluates that the product behaves as expected when performing tests outside of intended use.
 * Error handling is considered a part of Negative testing, as Negative encompasses all non-Happy Path flows.

+## Test Approaches per Product
+### Mobile Test Strategy
+Mobile applications can be widely complex and testing should be created by each level of engineering to ensure a quality product.
+The following outlines which test strategies should be employed, ownership of each method, and a brief summary of the methodology.

+#### Unit Testing - SDE Team
+Unit Testing is intended to confirm the logic of each individual unit within a product is working correctly.
+This should always be performed using the same coding language leveraged to build the product.

+The tests themselves will always be automated, and developers should have these built directly into the build pipeline.
+This will allow the tests to execute with each build and quickly catch potential regressions introduced during the development cycle.

+#### Integration Testing - SDE Team or SDET Team
+All non-trivial applications will require integration with other products, such as databases, filesystems, and network calls to other applications.
+When approaching Unit Testing, Integration is usually separated to allow Unit Tests to execute quickly.

+Although considered separate from Unit Testing, these tests should also be performed with a similar frequency and also must be automated.
+This level of testing is crucial, as many portions of an application can depend on integration to allow its full functionality.

+Depending on ownership of the component used for integration, this level of testing may be performed outside of the organization.

+#### Automated UI Testing - SDET Team
+UI tests are the most fragile of the Mobile Test Strategies, as their success depends on variables such as stable layouts, sizing, device status, and network speeds.
+Due to volatility, many SDET teams approach the use of these tests only for regression on released and stable features.

+A UI Test Suite should be able to confirm functional interactions and UI presentation for each page available within the mobile application.

+This is still very valuable, as it frees QA time to tackle validation of new, more volatile features which typically require greater review.

+#### Manual Mobile Testing - QA Team
+This approach encompasses end-user testing performed by the QA team.
+Because of time consumption, all testing above should be performed prior to this activity.

+Testing with this approach should leverage different factors, such as a variety of devices and OS', to ensure the best possible end-user experience.